 Road bikes can be identified by their skinny tires and down-turned or “drop” handlebars.
 These bikes rule the road due to their extreme efficiency and speed.
 The larger thin tires help it glide along the road with little effort, while the multi-position handlebar offers grip variations from upright to more aggressive.
-A road bike is the supreme choice for anyone whose intent is to ride on pavement, especially for longer rides.
+A road bike is a supreme choice for one intent to ride on pavement, especially for longer rides.
 It is our great fortune to live in an area with an abundance of great roads for cycling.

 Triathlon/Time Trial Bike

 Bicycles built specifically for triathlon or time trial events are basically specialized road bikes.
 These machines have forward bull-horn shaped handlebars and aero bars.
 Aero bars allow the rider to lean forward in an aerodynamic position.
 The shifters on these bikes are located at the end of the aero bars.
 The geometry of the bicycle frame is designed to suit triathlon or time trial racing, both heavily focused on aerodynamics.

 BMX stands for Bicycle Motor Cross because these single-speed bikes are raced around a short dirt track similar to the motorsport.
 Frequently, the term BMX is used to describe any single-speed bike with a 20” wheel.
 These bikes are often very robust and durable and would be the best selection for anyone intending to do jumps or tricks.